 Use social media: Encourage your brand ambassadors to share your referral link on their social media channels.
 This can help reach a wider audience and bring in more referrals.

-Use Email Marketing: Send targeted email campaigns to your existing customers with information about your referral program.
+Use email marketing: Send targeted email campaigns to your existing customers with information about your referral program.
 Make it easy for them to share your referral link with friends and family.

 Provide excellent customer service: Keep your existing customers happy and satisfied so they are more likely to refer others to your business.